Qurban (Islamic ritual sacrifice)

 Qurbān (قربان) or uḍḥiyah (أضحية) as referred to in Islamic law, is a ritual animal sacrifice of a livestock animal during Eid al-Adha.

-The concept and definition of the word is derived from the Qur'an, the sacred scripture of Muslims, and is the analog of korban in Judaism and kourbania in Christianity.
-While the word and concept are similar as in other Abrahamic religions, there is notably an opposition of the burnt offering, with the spoils of the sacrifice being distributed as food to the impoverished and family of the one making the offering for consumption.
+The concept and definition of the word is derived from the Qur'an, the sacred scripture of Muslims, and is the analog of korban in Judaism.
+The word and concept are similar as in other Abrahamic religions; in the Jewish faith there are several forms of "korban" e.g. korban shelamim ("peace offering"), or korban olah ("elevated offering", also translated as "burnt offering").
+The meat of the Islamic qurban is distributed equally between the poor, the donor of the qurban, and the family of the donor.

 A commonly used word which may encompass qurban is uḍḥiyah (أضحية).
 In Islamic Law, udhiyah would refer to the sacrifice of a specific animal, offered by a specific person, on specific days to seek God's pleasure and reward.

 Etymology

 The word is a cognate in several Semitic languages, being composed of the triconsonantal Semitic root q-r-b (ق ر ب); meaning closeness, with the oldest attestation being the Akkadian aqriba.
 The word is related in spelling and meaning to the קרבן "offering" and ܩܘܪܒܢܐ "sacrifice", through the cognate Arabic triliteral as "a way or means of approaching someone" or "nearness".
 In no literal sense does the word mean "sacrifice" however throughout the consistence of liturgical usage in the Abrahamic faiths and near east, the word has gained an analogous meaning to fostering a closeness to God.